gkz/LiveScript/README.md

 - `yes`/`no`/`on`/`off` are not reserved.
 Define your own or just use `true`/`false`.
 - `undefined` is not reserved.
 - `===`/`!==`/`==`/`!=` each compiles as is.
+- The roles of `in` and `of` has been swapped to keep the JS behavior.
 - switch-when-else has been replaced by switch-case-default.
 - The binaries are named __coco__ and __coke__, to coexist with __coffee__/__cake__.